About the Conservation Effects Assessment Project (CEAP)

 Assessments are targeted to address priorities identified in collaboration with state, regional, and headquarters NRCS staff and through interaction with the broader fish and wildlife science and conservation community.

-Q: What is the assessment approach for CEAP watersheds assessments?
+Q: What is the assessment approach for CEAP watershed assessments?

 A: There are currently three CEAP watershed categories: